JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

      - This is not just for generic data structures like `Map`/`Set`, it is for app-specific data structures
      - Example: `ChessBoard` is a nontrivial data type for a chess game, make it its own module
   - Hide types `t` in module types if users don't need to see the details

+####  Generally avoid side effects
+  - Recall how pure functional code is referentially transparent, the behavior is all in the interface with no "hidden" actions.
+  - Side effect world view is a state machine vs functional view as a pipeline explicitly passing data on
+  - Occasionally side effects will make code more concise, that is the only time to use them
   - Functional code has everything in the interface so it will make a more accurate interface
     - This is not always good though: consider e.g. imperative `fresh_name : () -> string` making a different string each time called
       ```ocaml